nadershamma/nadershamma.dev/content/blog/2019-09-top-5-podcasts-to-stay-up-to-date-on-global-affairs.md

 tags:
   - Podcasts
 ---
+One of the first things you learn when studying marketing and business is the importance of conducting a micro and macro analysis of the market.
+This included understanding the wider implications of how geopolitical events, social changes and economic forces impact business and the economy at large.

+As I delved further into my undergraduate studies I became fascinated by how different cultures conducted business and how everything from social change to technological progress and environmental forces, just to name a few, can have a profound impact on business; simultaneously presenting amazing opportunities while crushing entire industries.

+I once had a teacher who simply said, "want to do well in your course and in business?
+Read a good quality paper everyday and keep up to date with current events!".

+The rise in popularity of podcasts means that we are spoiled for choice.
+There seems to be a podcast for nearly every subject, current global events not with standing.
+That being said, here are 4 great podcasts I would recommend for easily keeping up to date with current affairs.

 ## 1) FT News Briefing

 The Financial Times News Briefing provides a short summary of global affairs delivered every weekday morning.
 While the FT is predominantly known as a business and finance publication, this podcasts delivers a cross section of news on trending business and geopolitical events delivered in short factual and objective reports.
 This podcast is a great way to get a daily cross section of events that affect the world around us.
 Being a business and finance focused publication, this podcast  also gives you a great opportunity to learn how geopolitical events affect our economy.